-Quitting your job and starting your business can be exciting, and terrifying at the same time, especially when you have bills to pay and a family to feed.
-Starting your business without quitting your job is a smart move.
-Besides, you need to make sure that your business is generating profit for you to pay your bills and sustain your daily needs before you finally decide to quit your job.
-Fortunately, you can build your own side business while maintaining your current job.
+Quitting your job and starting a side business can be exciting, and terrifying at the same time, especially when you have bills to pay and a family to feed.
+It is a smart move when you start your side business without quitting your job.
+You need to make sure that your business is generating profit for you to pay your bills and sustain your daily needs before you finally decide to quit your job.
+Fortunately, you can build and start your own side business while maintaining your current job.

 Having two jobs is not easy.
 But if you manage to make your side business work while working full-time, you’d bring more income to your pockets.
 You could also afford the luxuries and have the financial security to finally say goodbye to your job and focus on your business.

 How to Start a Side Business While Keeping Your Day Job

 For you to successfully run your own side business while keeping your full-time job, you need to establish a plan.

 1. You need to justify why you want to start a business.

 This is commonly a neglected step when starting a business.
 For you to proceed with setting up your business goals, you need a strong reason why you want to start a business.
 Is it because you want to make extra money?
 Or is it because you want to help your community?
 Or maybe, you have plans of leaving your job and start being your own boss.
 No matter what reason it may be, it should be powerful and you should hold on to that reason.

 You need to determine if you want to stay in your full-time job and keep your business as a side project.
 If you are planning to develop your side business so that you could quit your job and pursue your entrepreneur path, then you should create a long-term goal that would help you decide how you will invest your money and time on the growth of your business.
 You need to plan how long you need to work before you finally have enough funds to leave your current job.